XYZboom/CrossLangFuzzer/README.md

 Currently, due to certain restrictions (see [KT-78477](https://youtrack.jetbrains.com/issue/KT-78477/Support-External-Compiler-Test-Suites-Outside-Kotlin-Repository)), we cannot use the Kotlin compiler's test suite outside of the Kotlin compiler itself.
 Therefore, some of the test code for Kotlin Runner is located within a forked Kotlin compiler repository.
+It may take about 1-2 hours for Gradle to download the required dependencies **in Kotlin Runner**.
+And about 15 minutes to compile the Kotlin Runner.
+We will make an independent Kotlin Runner in the future.

 For Kotlin Runner, you should publish CrossLangFuzzer into your local maven repository.
 ```bash